As the world tackles the Coronavirus crisis, the healthcare systems of many countries are under higher scrutiny than ever before.

-I can’t help but wonder how long I would have put off going to the doctor for the symptoms that led me to eventually being diagnosed with Crohn’s and an enlarged thyroid, if I still lived in America.
+I can’t help but wonder how long I would have put off going to the doctor for the symptoms that led me to eventually being diagnosed with Crohn’s Disease, if I still lived in America.
 And if I had given in and saw the doctor, would I have said no to further testing after the first, less invasive tests made it seem like everything was OK?

 If your deductible is $10,000 and you’re only bringing home $2,000 per month, non-emergency medical costs are to be avoided at all costs; even, potentially, at the risk of your own health.